Emil Rengle: Career

 His dancing abilities have been perfected step by step, first at the National Theatre and Cinema University, then across the biggest dance schools all over the world such as Broadway Dance Center from New York, Pineapple Dance Studio from London or Debbie Reynolds from Los Angeles.
-Rengle became the best dancer in Romania at the age of 18, winning the Hip Hop International championship and signing the choreography of the first dance band in Romania that took part in the Worlds Hip Hop Championships in Las Vegas.
+At the age of 18, he won the Hip Hop International championship along with signing the choreography of the first dance band in Romania that took part in the Worlds Hip Hop Championships in Las Vegas.

 Rengle is also known for his work as a choreographer with artists such as Alex Velea, Antonia, Loredana Groza, DJ Andi, Fly Project, Anda Adam, Corina, Alexandra Stan, Inna, and the late artist Anca Pop.
 He has also participated in events such as Coca Cola (Taste the Feeling), Media Music Awards 2012, Dubai XL Club, Untold Festival, and is the head choreographer for the show Vocea României (The Voice of Romania).